 Yet Danes are almost defiantly merry.
-Not only did their country rank No. 1 in both this year's U.N.
+Not only did their country rank No. 1 in both the 2013 U.N.
 World Happiness Report

 (WHR) and the inaugural 2012 edition, but it has topped

 the European Commission's well-being and happiness index for 40 years in a row.

 So what's behind all this boreal bliss?
 It's partly a regional phenomenon, since the U.N. also lists Scandinavian neighbors Norway and Sweden among its five happiest countries, along with nearby Switzerland and the Netherlands.
 But Denmark stands out even in euphoric Northern Europe, suggesting the country has an emotional ace up its sleeve.